-A charming, animated, and entertaining city, Ireland’s capital boasts a large number of one-of-a-kind attractions that will keep every family member engaged – even the little ones!
+A charming, animated, and entertaining city, Ireland’s capital boasts a large number of one-of-a-kind attractions and free places to visit in Dublin that will keep every family member engaged – even the little ones!

 If variety is the spice of life, Dublin is certainly one of the most impressive spice racks you’ll come across.
 Get your creative juices flowing in the heart of Georgian Dublin; check out the authentic Irish produce in a local farmers market; stop by the campus of Ireland’s highest-ranked university (whose Hogwarts-like architecture is sure to impress each family member equally) and top it all off with a family picnic in Phoenix Park.

-Prepare to make some unforgettable memories with these 7 free things to do with the family in Dublin.
+Prepare to make some unforgettable memories with these 8 free things to do in Dublin with the family.

 Alike all national museums across Dublin, admission to the National Gallery of Ireland is free and offers a one-of-a-kind experience for all the family.
 The Galleries vision to inspire through art is crystal clear with its abundance of activities suitable for all ages.
 Begin by discovering more about the historic collections through an engaging audio tour for kids and families, let the kids try their hand at creating their own masterpiece in Maples Creative Corner, and finish up your visit with a relaxing stroll through Merrion Square.

-As the largest urban park in Dublin and the largest enclosed public park in any capital city in Europe, Phoenix Park is visited annually by millions of local and international visitors – around 10 million to be exact.
+As the largest urban park in Dublin and the largest enclosed public park in any capital city in Europe, Phoenix Park is visited annually by millions of local and international visitors – around 10 million to be exact and is one of the top free things to do in Dublin with the family.

 The park is open every day throughout the year and boasts a number of historic sites including the Phoenix monument, the Papal cross, and the Wellington testimonial.
 Once you’ve immersed yourself in some of Ireland’s ancient history, be sure to keep an eye out for the famous fallow deer that have been living in the park since the 17th century, the kiddie’s playground, the Phoenix Park visitor centre, and of course – Áras an Uachtaráin: the official residence of the president of Ireland (who is always happy to say hello during his daily walk).